In This Article Expand or collapse the "in this article" section Valency Theory

 • Ágel, Vilmos, and Klaus Fischer.
 2015.
 Dependency grammar and valency theory.
 In The Oxford handbook of linguistic analysis.
 Edited by Bernd Heine and Heiko Narrog, 225–257.
 Oxford: Oxford Univ.
 Press.

-This paper gives an overview of the theoretical assumptions, important problems, possibilities, and the research history of valency theory.
-It is based on a German paper for the occasion of the fiftieth anniversary of valency theory: Vilmos Ágel and Klaus Fischer, “50 Jahre Valenztheorie und Dependenzgrammatik.”
-Zeitschrift für germanistische Linguistik 38 2010): 249–290.
+Provides an overview of the theoretical assumptions, important problems, possibilities, and the research history of valency theory.
+Based on a German paper for the occasion of the fiftieth anniversary of valency theory: Vilmos Ágel and Klaus Fischer, “50 Jahre Valenztheorie und Dependenzgrammatik.”
+Zeitschrift für germanistische Linguistik 38 [2010]): 249–290.

 • Herbst, Thomas, and Susen Faulhaber.
 2008.
 Introduction to syntactic analysis: A valency approach.
 Tübingen, Germany: Narr.